 Alexander Boris de Pfeffel Johnson

-is a UK Conservative politician, Mayor of London, journalist, novelist, historian, classicist and TV personality.
+is a UK Conservative politician, Mayor of London, journalist, novelist, historian, classicist, idiot and TV personality.

 most famous Tory bicyclist after fellow Eton and Oxford alum (and Bullingdon Club member) David "ignore that car behind me" Cameron